Make this easy lo mein at home with low carb noodles in just 15 minutes! It’s better than takeout and totally customizable!

 Since following a ketogenic diet, I've been feeling a little deprived of noodles and have finally found some FABULOUS noodles to satisfy that craving.

-If you’re only familiar with Chow Mein, read on, my friends – it’s time to get some silky noodles into your life.
+If you're only familiar with chow mein, read on, my friends - it's time to get some silky keto lo mein noodles into your life.
 For real.
 Are you following a keto, AIP or low-FODMAP diet?
 This recipe is for you, too!!

 What is lo mein?

-Traditionally, lo mein is a Chinese noodle dish, with thick, fresh egg noodles and crisp vegetables.
+Traditionally it is a Chinese noodle dish with thick, fresh egg noodles and crisp vegetables.
 It is typically served with a protein – beef, chicken, seafood, tofu, or with veggies only.

 An authentic recipe consists of chewy egg noodles and toppings with the sauce served on the side.
 You’re meant to mix the sauce into the noodles yourself.
 “Lo” means “to mix or stir” and “mein” means noodles.

-An American-Chinese bowl of lo mein is often what you find at Panda Buffet (yum – totally not hating here) or quick Chinese take out restaurants.
+An American-Chinese version is often what you find at Panda Buffet (yum – totally not hating here) or quick Chinese take out restaurants.
 Unlike the classic recipe, you’ll find a stir-fried noodle dish with thick, spaghetti-style noodles and toppings like pork, chicken, beef or vegetables.
 And don’t forget the stack of soy-sauce packets!

 There are some very subtle differences between the two, but the main difference is the kind of noodles that are used.
-Generally, ‘lo mein’ is made from egg noodles that are boiled and then tossed with sautéed vegetables and meat.
+Generally, ‘lo mein’ is made from an egg noodle pasta that is boiled and then tossed with sautéed vegetables and meat.
 The noodles are tossed, rather than fried, like chow mein, so they stay soft.
 Chow mein typically consists of crispier, fried noodles.
 And, chow mein noodles tend to be a bit thinner and drier in consistency.

-This recipe is not only a snap to make, but it’s super healthy (think no MSG!)
-AND made with low carb noodles.
+This keto lo mein recipe is not only a snap to make, but it’s super healthy, MSG-free and made with low carb noodles.
 In fact it’s the probably the best lo mein just this side of your favorite Chinese restaurant.
 No more cold take out noodles!
 You can enjoy this easy, 15 minute recipe at home in just a few simple steps: